sowmya1283/hangman_python/README.md

 **Functionality**

-* Implementation 🏭: Check whether user is able to play game from start to finish I wanted to make sure the game performed as expected from start to finish.
+* Implementation 🏭: Check whether user is able to play game from start to finish
-* Test 🧪: Played the game locally multiple times.
+* Test 🧪: Played the game locally many times.
 * Result 🏆: The game worked as expected
 * Verdict ✅: PASS